dolthub/dolt/README.md

 mysql -h 127.0.0.1 -u root  --port 3306 -p
 ```

-Check these portions of the documentation for more configuation options.
+Check these portions of the documentation for more configuration options.

 * [Starting a SQL
   server](https://docs.dolthub.com/reference/cli#dolt-sql-server)